 This type of business advisor works within the business and has a stable salary paid every month.

-Internal business advisors are preferable to external business advisors as they work for the company for long periods of time.
-Throughout that time, they accumulate a great deal of information about the business, making their judgment trustworthy and accurate.
+Internal business advisors are preferable to external business advisors as they work for the company for long periods.
+They accumulate a great deal of information about the business throughout that time, making their judgment trustworthy and accurate.

-Furthermore, their consultancy can be utilized by any department within the business, which would be ultimately useful for the organization as a whole.
+Furthermore, their consultancy can be utilized by any department within the business, which would ultimately be helpful for the organization as a whole.

 External Business advisors:

-For start-ups and smaller businesses, external business advisors would be the best option as they are cheaper to have, relatively speaking.
+External business advisors would be the best option for start-ups and smaller businesses as they are cheaper to have.

 These people are temporarily employed to offer their expertise for a set amount of money.
 They can be hired from external organizations (firms or agencies).